launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/javascript-sdk.md

 ---
 This reference guide documents all of the methods available in our client-side JavaScript SDK, and explains in detail how these methods work.
 If you want to dig even deeper, our SDKs are open source-- head to our [JavaScript SDK GitHub repository](https://github.com/launchdarkly/js-client-sdk) to look under the hood.
 The online [API docs](https://launchdarkly.github.io/js-client-sdk/) contain the programmatic definitions of every type and method.
 Additionally you can clone and run a [sample application](https://github.com/launchdarkly/hello-js) using this SDK.
 <Callout intent="alert">
-<Callout.Title>For client-side JavaScript only</Callout.Title>
+<CalloutTitle>For client-side JavaScript only</CalloutTitle>
-   <Callout.Description>Our JavaScript SDK is intended for client-side (browser) feature flags **only**.
+   <CalloutDescription>Our JavaScript SDK is intended for client-side (browser) feature flags **only**.
-If you have a Node.js application and are looking to set up LaunchDarkly on the server-side, head to our [Node.js SDK Reference](./node-sdk-reference).</Callout.Description>
+If you have a Node.js application and are looking to set up LaunchDarkly on the server-side, head to our [Node.js SDK Reference](./node-sdk-reference).</CalloutDescription>
 </Callout>
 This SDK does two things:
 * Makes feature flags available to your client-side (front-end) JavaScript code.